-Given recent employment trends and projections and workforce programming constraints, the region's suggested target sectors have been updated from the last plan to include industry sectors in which growth is most likely to occur over the next four years.
-These include manufacturing, health care & social assistance, accommodation & food services, construction, and as well as several other industries of significance (i.e., crop production, fishing, business support services, office administrative services, and truck transportation).
-There are several industries within each of the five targeted sectors that have been identified as drivers of growth over the few next years.
-The following paragraphs highlight trends within those industries followed by a look at key occupations within each of these sectors to target for workforce development programming.
+While employment numbers have returned to pre-pandemic levels, the rate of growth within specific industries has been sporadic and thus making employment projections less reliable.
+Therefore, the suggested target sectors remain unchanged since the last plan (2021 -2025) and include: manufacturing; health care and social assistance; accommodation and food services and construction.
+Several other industries of significance include crop production, fishing, business support services, office administrative services, and truck transportation.
+4 The following paragraphs highlight trends within those industries followed by a look at key occupations within each of these sectors to target in workforce development programming.